ooz/mocs/README.md

 ## Philosophy

-* I prefer models that are playable, functional, sturdy and at a scale that can conveniently be moved.
+*Fictive abstraction over realism*

-* I only use legal connections.
+* Playable, functional, robust and can be moved conveniently
-* I prefer minifigure scale.
+* Minifigure scale is preferred
-* My designs should be open for modification.
+* All designs are open for modification
-* I treat greeble as an afterthought and do not compromise on the above in favor of more visual appeal or realism.
+* Greeble is an afterthought and does not compromise the above in favor of more visual appeal or detail

 Design approach: